ronakg/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.3.1 =
+* [MAJOR CHANGE] Highslide had to be removed from Slideshow options as WordPress moderators objected about the same due to licensing issues.
+This update removes the Highslide option.
+If you are using Highslide, you will be migrated to use Colorbox instead.

 = 3.3.0 =
 * [Feature] Ability to set the slideshow per gallery.